Menu

 If your child has SEND, the class teacher and other staff at school will all work together to support them.
 Other professionals might be involved if a child’s needs are complicated.

 In a small number of cases, the Local Authority become involved if your child needs an Educational Health Care Plan or EHCP.
 An EHCP is for any child or young person with significant and complex Special Educational Needs or Disabilities.
-An EHCP is needed when a child's needs cannot be met by the usual support available to them at school.
-This is all coordinated by the SENCo.
+An EHCP is needed when a child's needs cannot be met by the usual support, including any extra interventions that have been put in place.

 Brent has a single place to go for information and advice for children and young people with special educational needs and disabilities (SEND) aged 0-25, and their families.
 This is called the Brent Local Offer